PeacheyMcKeitch/input-leap/README.md

 This is a fork of input-leap with the aim of improving the interface on macOS a little bit.
-For example the menubar displaying two menu items called "Input-leap" has always annoyed me.

 I need to learn how to use github and contribute to open source projects first so this is my test ground.
 I dont recommend anyone downloads this fork.

 [Link to the Input-Leap github](https://github.com/input-leap/input-leap)

+#ToDo

+- Menubar is not consitent with macOS.
+It shows "InputLeap" as a menu item twice.
+Figure out how to either combine into one or rename the second one to somethign senseible.
+- When the user clicks on "show" the settings window does not jump to the foreground.
+And can easily be obsucred by other windows.
+- Some layout glitches on macOS